 - Safe working conditions, including hours worked per day

 - Prohibition of forced labour and/or child labour

 - Non-discrimination and gender equality, as well as freedom of association

-- Transparency and accountability throughout the supply chain, so that consumers can make informed choices
+- Transparency and accountability throughout the supply chain

 - Fair trading relationships, where the needs of all parties are discussed in good faith

 - Environmental protections, including controlling pesticides and other chemicals